-The Hydrology module in LPJmL consists of a vertical water balance (Gerten et al., 2004) and a lateral flow component (Rost et al., 2008) which are run at 0.5 degree resolution in daily time steps (Figure Flowchart).
-The soil in each grid cell is represented by a two-layer soil column of 0.5 and 1.0 m depth, partly covered with natural vegetation or crops.
+The Hydrology module in LPJmL consists of a vertical water balance (Gerten et al., 2004;Schaphoff et al., 2013) and a lateral flow component (Rost et al., 2008) that are simulated at 0.5 degree resolution in daily time steps (Figure Flowchart).
+The soil in each grid cell is represented by a five-layer soil column of 0.2, 0.3, 0.5, 1.0 and 1.0 m depth, partly covered with natural vegetation or crops.

 The potential evapotranspiration rate in each grid cell depends primarily on net radiation and temperature, and is calculated using the Priestley-Taylor approach (Gerten et al., 2004).
 The actual evapotranspiration is calculated as the sum of three components: evaporation of water stored in the canopy (interception), bare soil evaporation and plant transpiration (Gerten et al., 2004).
 Water storage in the canopy is a function of vegetation type, leaf area index (LAI) and precipitation amount.
 Plant transpiration is modelled as the minimum of atmospheric demand and plant water supply.
 Plant water supply depends on the plant-dependent maximum transpiration rate and relative soil moisture.
 Soil evaporation occurs in the proportion of land in the grid cell that is not covered by vegetation.
 It equals potential evaporation when the soil moisture of the upper 20 cm is at field capacity, and declines linearly with relative soil moisture.